How Much Do You Know About Your Options for Life Jacket Material?International Standards, Marine SafetyMar 16, 2020

 International and domestic regulations require many PFDs to be certain colors, and some fabrics can be dyed in colors like neon yellow, Spanish yellow, red, fluorescent red and international orange.
-Life jacket fabrics must meet, and aid the PFD in meeting, the safety and performance criteria established by several standard-setting organizations.
+Life jacket material must meet, and aid the PFD in meeting the safety and performance criteria established by several standard-setting organizations.
 These include:

 - ISO 12402: International Organization of Standardization (ISO) standard defines buoyancy, performance, materials, and accessories requirements, as well as testing protocols.
 These standards are recognized by most countries, and products meeting the standards will be legal to use.

 - LSA SOLAS: The International Convention for the Safety of Life at Sea (SOLAS) sets minimum safety standards for construction, equipment, and operation of marine safety devices including PFDs.